Watering

 Peat-heavy nursery mix retaining excessive moisture in home conditions

-Dieffenbachia from garden centers and grocery stores is almost always sold in a peat-based mix designed for high-frequency nursery watering.
-Indoors, where the plant receives less light and less air movement, this mix dries very slowly — sometimes taking 3–4 weeks to approach dryness after a single thorough watering.
-Growers who water on a 7-day schedule or who water when only the surface feels dry are invariably overwatering a plant in nursery mix.
-Replacing the mix within the first few months of ownership is the most effective preventive measure.
+Dieffenbachia sold at garden centers and grocery stores is almost always potted in a peat-based mix designed for the high-frequency irrigation of a commercial nursery setting.
+Indoors, where the plant gets less light and less air movement than it did under nursery conditions, that same mix dries very slowly, sometimes taking three to four weeks to approach real dryness after a single thorough watering.
+Anyone watering on a fixed weekly schedule, or judging readiness by how the surface feels rather than checking at depth, is very likely overwatering a plant that's still in its original nursery mix.
+Replacing that mix within the first few months of ownership is the single most effective preventive step available.

-Pot without drainage or sat in standing water
+A pot without drainage, or one sitting in standing water

 How to Fix It